orrymr/perceptron/README.md

 # perceptron
-single layer perceptron implemented using delta rule
+This is a single layer perceptron which uses the delta rule for learning.
+Implemented using numpy and Python.